 Support For Young People

-Our Council is providing additional support for young people during COVID-19 by setting up 14 Youth Work spaces across Dumfries and Galloway to provide support for young people aged 12 - 18 (S1-S6) from Monday 8 June.
+Our Council is providing additional support for young people during COVID-19 by setting up Youth Work spaces across Dumfries and Galloway to provide support for young people aged 12 - 18 (S1-S6).

 These will be delivered by the Council's Youth Work Service and partners, where applicable.

 The Youth Work spaces can only be accessed by referral.
-Referrals can be submitted by Social Work, Education, Employability & Skills, Youth Services and Third Sector Providers working with young people aged 12-18.
+Referrals can be submitted by Social Work and Education who are working with young people aged 12-18.

 The young people that this is targeted at may be those who:

 You have concerns surrounding their well-being including mental health during COVID-19

 - Are on or at risk of being placed on the Child Protection Register,

 - Are care experienced young people